Harryyadav/slate/source/includes/phases.md

 ### Query Parameters

-The following parameters may be used to filter the application resources in the response.
+The following parameters may be used to filter the phases resources in the response.

 Parameter | Description
 ----------|-------------